lanhao34/LoHan/README.md

+# LoHan

+LoHan is a <ins>Lo</ins>w-cost <ins>H</ins>igh-perform<ins>an</ins>ce framework for large model fine-tuning.
+This repository now includes efficient data-parallel fine-tuning code (Ratel, ICDE 2025) and more exciting features are coming soon!

-# LoHan ICDE 2025 Artifact
+## Ratel ICDE 2025 Artifact

 This artifact provides a guide to replicate the primary experiments in this paper.
-You can follow this repository to reproduce the experimental results about LoHan's maximum trainable model sizes, batch sizes and throughput in our paper.
+You can follow this repository to reproduce the experimental results about Ratel's maximum trainable model sizes, batch sizes and throughput in our paper.
 The documentation and auto-run script mainly focus on reproducing results in Subsection V-B and you can adjust the code to reproduce results in other sections.

-## Environment Setup
+### Environment Setup

-### SSD Configuration
+#### SSD Configuration

-LoHan aggregates the I/O bandwidth of multiple SSDs by configuring a RAID array for efficient model states and activation offloading.
+Ratel aggregates the I/O bandwidth of multiple SSDs by configuring a RAID array for efficient model states and activation offloading.
 Therefore, we provide a script to configure this array.

 First, modify the `make_raid.sh` to meet your own needs.
 The script in this repo is used to configure the drives `/dev/nvme0n1` to `/dev/nvme11n1` into an array.
 You can adjust the line 23 to change the drives you want to set up.